Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/pca.md

 As the line changes, so will the points' residuals.
 In linear regression, since we are looking for the line that best fits the data, we want the line that *minimizes* the sum of squared residuals.
 In other words, this line will minimize the variation between data points and the line in the *y*-direction.

 However, this is not the only way to fit a line to a collection of data.
 Choosing petal width as the dependent variable makes sense if we want to explain petal width as a function of petal length, but it is not clear why this dependence would exist.
-If we were to switch  we switched the coordinates, then we would be minimizing the sum of squared differences in the x coordinates.
+If we were to make petal length the dependent variable instead, then linear regression would minimize the squared differences between residuals in the *x*-direction, as illustrated in the figure below.

 [![image-center](../assets/images/600px/residuals_x_coordinates.png){: .align-center width="300px"}](../assets/images/residuals_x_coordinates.png)
-Caption here.
+If *x* is the dependent variable, then the residuals for a given line become the horizontal distances between points and the line.
 {: style="font-size: medium;"}

+**Note:** The linear regression line will likely differ according to which variable we choose as the dependent variable, since the quantity that we are minimizing changes.
+However, if there is a linear pattern in our data, then the two regression lines will be similar.
+{: .notice--warning}

 * (Need to define projection)